iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 If you browse to `http://localhost:8081` you can test out the Hornet Dashboard.

-You can find the Tangle database files at `db/private-tangle`.
+You can find the database files of your Tangle at `db/private-tangle`.

 When a snapshot is created, `1000000000` tokens are sent to the treasury. `2779529283277761` out of the total number of tokens, which is `2779530283277761` are sent to the mint address.
 To change the amount that is allocated to the treasury, you can change the value
 [here](https://github.com/iotaledger/one-click-tangle/blob/chrysalis/hornet-private-net/private-tangle.sh#L191).